OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 NEXT AUDIENCE: Privacy information

+Criteo: Opt-outcomplete

+Please note that data will again be collected should you delete the opt-out cookie.

+Web analysis

+We need to analyse the browsing behaviour of visitors to our platform in order to optimise our services.
+To this end, we use web analysis methods that track XING users and third parties who visit the XING platform.
+The purpose of collecting and evaluating this data is to enable us to fix bugs and, in particular, optimise XING in terms of user needs.
+Our web analyses methods also provide us with figures pertaining to the number of visitors, temporal distribution, preferred content, length of time spent on a page, etc.

+We use Adobe Digital Analytics as our web analysis tool in conjunction with cookies.
+Web analysis is performed pseudonymously, meaning that we are unable to directly deduce information regarding your person when performing web analyses.
+The cookies used during web analysis contain an ID which allows us to identify your end device’s browser.

+You can opt out of our Adobe Digital Analytics web analysis at any time by clicking on the following link and selecting the “opt-out” link: https://nats.xing.com/optout.html?popup=1&locale=en\_EN

+Please note that a cookie is set when you click on the opt-out link.
+This means that you cannot opt out of the web analysis process if you delete the respective cookie.

+The Adobe Digital Analytics version we use is fully compliant with data protection laws as we have concluded a corresponding data processing agreement.
+In order to comply with said agreement, we anonymise your IP addresses immediately after collection and personal data is processed within the European Union.

+ScorecardResearch

+We have implemented the ScorecardResearch service on our websites.
+This service collects data pertaining to browsing behaviour on the websites of companies that registered with ComScore, a leading global market research effort that studies and reports on Internet trends and behaviour.
+Click here to set an opt-out cookie which means that your browsing behaviour will no longer be tracked by ScorecardResearch.
+Please note that the ScorecardResearch service will commence again if you delete this cookie.

 The following information also applies to users in Germany:

-Our website uses the "Scalable Centralized Measurement System" ("Skalierbares zentrales Messverfahren – SZM") developed by INFOnline in order to enable us to gather statistical information about the use of our website.
+Our website uses the "Scalable Centralized Measurement System" ("Skalierbares zentrales Messverfahren – SZM") developed by INFOnline (https://www.infonline.de) in order to enable us to gather statistical information about the use of our website.
 Anonymous data is collected for this purpose.
-For the purpose of recognizing computer systems, the SZM method of audience measurement either uses a cookie with the identifier “ivwbox.de” or a signature which is created on the basis of various data automatically relayed by your computer.
-This method does not store IP addresses. these are processed in an anonymized form only.
+For the purpose of recognising computer systems, the SZM method of audience measurement either uses a cookie with the identifier “ivwbox.de” or a signature which is created on the basis of various data automatically relayed by your computer.
+This method does not store IP addresses. these are processed in an anonymised form only.

 The audience measurement method has been developed in accordance with the data protection regulations.
 The objective of audience measurement is to statistically determine the intensity of use and the number of users of a particular website.
 Specific users are not identified at any stage.
 Your identity always remains protected.
 No advertising will be communicated to you via this system.